 Developing and implementing a content workflow creates a structure that makes it easier for you to manage your freelance writers.
 Like an assembly line, it improves the efficiency of your writing process.

-Their content editor, where the content creation happens offers good grammar, readability and content structuring suggestions.
+The content editor, where the content creation happens offers good grammar, readability, and content structuring suggestions.
+It has 100+ AI templates for faster content creation using AI that your writers will love.
 It also has an integrated plagiarism checker.
-Integration with free image search sites like Unsplash, Pexels and Pixabay, plus graphic design tool Canva is super handy.
+Integration with free image search sites like Unsplash, Pexels and Pixabay, plus graphic design tool Canva and the in-built AI images tool is super handy.

-Narrato Workspace is currently offering free early user licenses, so a great time to use this powerful tool at no cost.
+Narrato Workspace offers some very affordable pricing plans and a free trial on all plans too, so a great time to try this powerful tool at no cost.

 5. Invest in the Career Growth of Your Freelancers